lfarroco/dragonbones-phaser3-example/README.md

 # Introduction

+This repo is based on the work of https://github.com/RaheelYawar/phaser3-webpack-dragonbones.

 A very simple example of using DragonBones with Phaser 3 while using Webpack and ES6.

+Includes a Bragonbones project and some explanations on how to access armature slots and how the naming should be performed when importing the armature.

 Note: This is a fork of the phaser3-project-template repository.
 ## Phaser 3 Webpack Project Template